rsms/uilayer/README.md

 ### `layer.element → HTMLElement`

-A DOM node which is used to represent this layer in the document.
+The DOM node which is used to represent the layer in the document.
 Can be assigned during creation, but not later.